What is Qsymia?

-To read more about Contrave, visit Orexigen Therapeutics, Inc.’s website here.
+To read more about Contrave, visit Orexigen Therapeutics, Inc.’s website.

 Belviq vs. Qsymia

-Instead of combining two medications like Qsymia, Belviq contains just one active ingredient: lorcaserin hydrochloride (lorcaserin HCL).
+Instead of combining two medications, Belviq contains just one active ingredient: lorcaserin hydrochloride (lorcaserin HCL).
 This second medication works by priming our brain register and respond to signals of fullness (circulating serotonin) more quickly.
 While Qsymia is always taken once a day, Belviq can either be taken once or twice a day depending on formulation.
-Common side effects are similar between the Qsymia and Belviq, serious side effects differ.
+While common side effects are similar between the Qsymia and Belviq, serious side effects differ.

-To learn more about Belviq, visit Eisai Inc. and Arena Pharmaceuticals GmbH’s website here.
+To learn more about Belviq, visit Eisai Inc. and Arena Pharmaceuticals GmbH’s website.

 Qsymia vs. Phentermine